herocrab/HeroCrabPlugin/README.md

 }
 ```

-Fields can be added to elements with a provided callback, retrieved from elements by name to be used as a setter, or updated with a callback.
+Fields can be added to elements with a provided callback, retrieved from elements by name to be used as a setter, or updated with a callback (i.e "SetAction").
 This satisfies all uses cases in various client/server architectures.

 ```
 //Typical server creats the field and provides a callback